 since the spherical harmonics form an orthonormal basis.
-This is an important relation because it tells us that the angular power spectrum is independent from the direction, i.e. it is rotationally invariant:
+This is an important relation because it tells us that the angular power spectrum is rotationally invariant:

-the product of Wigner D-matrices being unity since it represents a product of one rotation with its inverse.
-Hence we have found that the power spectrum is a rotational invariant.
-This is a consequence of the fact that $\Theta$ is a scalar, but what about another function which is not?
-In Sec.~\ref{Appendix:polarization} we shall see that indeed the Stokes parameters are not scalars, i.e. upon a rotation $\hat n \to \hat n' = R\hat n$ we have in general that:
+The product of Wigner D-matrices being unity since it represents a product of one rotation with its inverse.
+Hence, we have found that the power spectrum is rotationally invariant.
+This is a consequence of the fact that $\Theta$ is a scalar; but what about another function that is not?
+In Sec.~\ref{App:polarization}, we shall see that indeed the Stokes parameters are not scalars: upon a rotation $\hat n \to \hat n' = R\hat n$, we have, in general, that:

-Therefore, if we expand them on a spherical harmonics basis we would get power spectra depending on the orientation of our coordinate frame.
+Therefore, if we expand them on a spherical harmonics basis, we would obtain power spectra depending on the orientation of our coordinate frame.

 In order to avoid this, we must employ the \textbf{spin-weighted spherical harmonics}.
-These were introduced in \cite{Newman:1966ub} in the context of gravitational waves, which also have polarisation.
+These were introduced in \cite{Newman:1966ub} in the context of gravitational waves, which also have polarization.
 Using their notation, $\eta$ is a spin-$s$ quantity if it transforms as:

 under a rotation of an angle $\psi$ about the line of sight $\hat n$.
 Then, one defines the differential operators $\eth$ and $\bar\eth$ as: